 Accounting offers huge employment potential if you are interested in a career in this sector.
 The sector is a key driver and contributes 12% to the UK economy; employing 2.2 million people.
 AS and A Level Accounting provides a step to a career in accounting or related fields and provides a foundation for your studies in higher education.
 Some of the degree students have gone onto include: Accounting and Finance, Forensic Accounting and Business Management.
 It is also the first step to professional exams such as AAT, ACCA, ACA and CIMA.
 Accounting would also provide an excellent basis if you might ultimately like to start you own business.

-The minimum entry requirements for access to an A Level Study Programme will be two subjects at grade B (or grade 5) and four subjects at grade C (or grade 4).
 To study Accounting your grades must include GCSE maths at grade 4 and English grade 5.

 The A Level is a full-time two-year programme, starting in September, with the opportunity to take AS after one year.